boots-edu/textbook/source/original/week10.md

 * So what do we do inside the click handlers?
 Assume we have created components for one line item or one line comment already using the cli\.
   * Create the correct type of child component \(info or comment\) and store it somewhere so we can reference it later\.
   * Add it to our orderDetails div so they show up in order created where we want them\.
-  * Increment the counter if it’s an item
+  * Increment the counter if it's an item

 <span style="color:#D4D4D4">    items: </span>  <span style="color:#D4D4D4">LineItemComponent</span>  <span style="color:#D4D4D4">\[\] = \[\];</span>